Know Your Rights: Immigrants Navigating Emergency Services

 This document, in a simple Q&A format, summarizes what we currently know and what we don’t know about immigrant eligibility for emergency services.

 As of the publication of this article, since January 2025 there are no new policies adopted by the Federal Emergency Management Administration (FEMA) or the Department of Homeland Security (DHS) establishing restrictions on emergency non-cash or cash assistance.
-We are concerned, however, that there may be changes on the horizon or new ways in which recent executive actions may be applied to emergency assistance.
-If and when we see any of these things happen, we will update this guidance.
+You might have seen this Washington Post article regarding DHS/FEMA’s restrictions on nonprofits/NGOs serving undocumented immigrants during a disaster.
+With disaster season upon us, and the rapidly changing and confusing situation at FEMA, we want to share clarifying points about the article.

 You can use these templates to add your group’s logo to the Partner Organizations page, so that you can share this with your local community: